 The big mend

 ***STOP PRESS*** March 2017: mending resumes!
-The next session at the museum is 22nd March from 6-8pm (please note departure from our usual time slot).
+The next session at the museum is Wednesday 19th April from 6-8pm (please note departure from our usual time slot).
 Future dates: 24th May, 28th June.

 The Big Mend gets a mention in Kate Fletcher and Mathilda Tham’s Routledge Handbook of Sustainability and Fashion (published 2015) as ‘a great example’ of a mending event involving ‘artisan and activist individuals within fashion and craft communities’.